Three Daughters of Eve: Mona

 Mona is a sincere Muslim.
 She wears a hijab and is a true feminist who belongs to Egypt.
 In the book she is called a "Believer".

 Themes

 The story is about blending faith and uncertainty.
-According to Safak, "The highest activity a human being can attain is learning for understanding, because to understand is to be free."
+According to Shafak, "The highest activity a human being can attain is learning for understanding, because to understand is to be free."
 She has shown her interest in matters of belief and uncertainty on religion as she said in an interview:I am interested in the dance between belief and doubt.
 I am not a religious person in any sense.
 In reality, I do not like organized religions nor collective identities, but I am spiritual in my own way.
 I have respect for both faith and doubt.
 People like me - agnostics, heterodox mystics and humanists - are a minority in Turkey.
 But we exist and are able to challenge this duality between atheism and absolute religiousness.